 Take omadacycline until you finish the prescription, even if you feel better.
 If you stop taking omadacycline too soon or skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What SPECIAL PRECAUTIONS should I follow?

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven).
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven) and bismuth subsalicylate.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have or have ever had intracranial hypertension (pseudotumor cerebri; high pressure in the skull that may cause headaches, blurry or double vision, vision loss, and other symptoms).

 - tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant during your treatment.
-Talk to your doctor about the use of effective birth control while receiving omadacycline injection.
-If you become pregnant while receiving omadacycline injection, call your doctor immediately.
+Talk to your doctor about the use of effective birth control while taking omadacycline.
+If you become pregnant while taking omadacycline, call your doctor immediately.
 Omadacycline can harm the fetus.

 - tell your doctor if you are breastfeeding.
-You should not breastfeed while you are receiving omadacycline and for 4 days after your final dose.
+You should not breastfeed while you are taking omadacycline and for 4 days after your final dose.

 - you should know that when omadacycline is used during pregnancy or in babies or children up to age 8, it can cause the teeth to become permanently stained or temporarily affect bone growth.
 Omadacycline should not be used in children under age 8 unless your doctor decides it is needed.